DTS-STN/babel-web-app/README.md

 - `docker run -it --rm -p 5000:80 babel-web-app`

 ### Deployment

 There are currently multiple deployments of the Web app in Microsoft Azure (Azure App Service).
 Each deployment is connected to a separate simulatione engine, which are also all deployed as Azure App Services.
 Deployments are set up using github actions, based on manually clicking a button.
 Go to the github actions, choose the workflow, and then run it.

+The config values (e.g. Simulation Url) are set in the Azure App Service configuration and injected as environment variables.

 ## Language and Accessibility